skip to Main Content

 Examples of the Impact of Technological Factors

-• Recently, we worked with a client located in East Africa who is a designer, manufacturer, and retailer of workplace fashions that have an African theme.
-The client needed our help to assess how to reach an untapped market of potential customers in the US, UK, and Europe who closely identify with their African roots.
+• Recently, we worked with a client in East Africa who is a designer, manufacturer, and retailer of workplace fashions with an African theme.
+The client needed our help to assess how to reach an untapped market of potential US, UK, and European customers who closely identify with their African roots.
 Should the client open stores in New York, London, and Paris?
 A PESTEL analysis that we prepared suggested that utilizing the technology available to launch an e-commerce website was the most cost-effective way to enter these markets and, in doing so, measure market acceptance.

-• We know of a company that badly needed to increase its staff to keep up with the continuously rising demand for the company’s products.
-By investing in new enterprise software (time tracking) combined with enhanced mobile communications, they were able to increase staffing by hiring highly qualified people that preferred to work at home or were located across the country or the globe.
+• We know of a company that badly needed to increase its staff to keep up with the continuously rising demand for its products.
+By investing in new enterprise software (time tracking) combined with enhanced mobile communications, they could increase staffing by hiring highly qualified people who preferred to work at home or were located across the country or the globe.
 To better understand the benefits of remote working and how technology makes this possible, we suggest you read “Remote” by Jason Fried and David Heinemeier Hansson.

-The three situations described above represent how technology helped solve a business problem.
+The four situations described above represent how technology helped solve a business problem.
 However, it is essential to remember that nothing happens in a vacuum.
-Business is complicated, and therefore when you think that just one idea or solution can solve a problem, it is a good idea to run the problem and the solution through a PESTEL analysis to see if the solution creates new problems or if other, better solutions present themselves.
+Business is complicated, and therefore, when you think that just one idea or solution can solve a problem, it is a good idea to run the problem and the solution through a PESTEL analysis to see if the solution creates new problems or if better solutions present themselves.

 This is Part 5 of our series on PESTEL analyses.
 Go to Part 4 here.
 Our next post in this series will be on the Environmental factors to be considered in a PESTEL analysis.